 4. dried fruits, especially cranberries, chopped, would add flavor and nutrition.

 - Line cookie sheet with parchment paper.
-Measure out ingredients.

-Make Protein Balls
+Make Bliss Balls

 - Use a medium scoop to create scoops and put them on the cookie sheet.